What Is Technical Training? +Examples, Tips (2023)

 How to Create an Effective Technical Training Program at Your Company

 Here is a six-step checklist for you to create an engaging and effective technical training program for your employees.

 The first step in developing a technical training program is to identify and assess your training needs.
-Conducting a requirement analysis before designing the training is essential to create effective training materials and make the best use of production time.
+Conducting a requirement analysis before designing the training is essential to design effective training materials and make the best use of production time.